 - Computer user support specialists—10 percent / $63,860

 - Computer network support specialists—7 percent / $84,230

 3. Skilled Trades

 Massachusetts is home to several progressive manufacturing companies that continue to supply good jobs to skilled workers.
 And industries like construction, aviation, and automotive service also frequently generate compelling opportunities for skilled tradespeople in the state.
 Plus, many experienced people in the trades are expected to retire in the coming years, which could result in a lot of new job openings in hands-on vocations.
-For instance, check out the projected job growth and average annual wages of the following skilled trades:3, 4
+For instance, check out the projected job growth and average yearly pay of the following skilled trades: